ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 The Maven SDK will provide us with the initial directory structure, which contains some sample data.
 For all examples in this tutorial the sample data has been removed, and the `src/main/amp/config/alfresco/web-extension` folder has been added, as well as the `src/main/amp/file-mapping.properties` file.

-Here are some notes on what goes where
+Here are some notes on what goes where:

 File | Description
 ---- | -----------
-`src/main/amp/config/alfresco/web-extension` | share-config-custom.xml, and other customization XML-files
+`src/main/amp/config/alfresco/web-extension` | share-config-custom.xml and other customization XML-files
 `src/main/amp/config/alfresco/web-extension/site-webscripts`| Web scripts
-`src/main/amp/web` | Static assets, Javascript, CSS, Images etc.
-`src/main/java` | Java classes
+`src/main/amp/web` | Static assets, Javascript, CSS, Images etc `src/main/java` | Java classes
 `src/test` | Test resources, Unit tests etc